rkt34cornell/StarPID/README.md

 # Star Tracker Adversarial Analysis Outputs

 This folder contains the results of our adversarial-image generation and subsequent attitude-solution analysis.
 Below is a breakdown of each file, what it represents, and pointers on where to find the per-image deviations and summary statistics.
+We ran the STT pipeline over: 300 000 adversarial images (all 10 000 originals × 6 attack types × 5 levels) and 10 000 genuine images (the matching subset used to generate those adversarials)

 ---